9 Ways Associations Can Build Member Loyalty

 8. Prioritize the User Experience

-Offering convenience is one of the most significant advantages when competing for member loyalty.
+Offering convenience is one of the most significant advantages when trying to build member loyalty.
 In today's fast-paced, digitally-driven world, a seamless user experience has become a basic expectation, whether it's online or offline.
 However, arts and culture organizations often struggle to provide the ease and efficiency that their audiences demand.
 Outdated or complicated technology can result in a disjointed user experience, confusion regarding benefits and access, and declines in member loyalty.
 To combat this, organizations must offer a top-notch user experience that caters to their members' needs, provides clear value, and streamlines engagement processes.

 As a result, many associations are opting to switch to all-in-one self-service systems that enable members to access their information and benefits, purchase tickets and guest passes, and more with ease and speed.